-- 2. Clean pipe or tubing end (at least to depth of socket) and inside of valve socket with steel wool, sand paper, sand cloth, etc. Clean with suitable solvent. - 3.
-Apply solder flux or silver braze flux to the inside of the valve socket and the outside of the tubing end. - 4.
-Insert pipe or tubing into the valve socket until it seats against the shoulder within the valve socket.
-Turn valve, piping or tubing once or twice to evenly distribute the flux. - 5.
-Make certain valve is in partially open position before applying heat.
-If valve is provided with nonmetallic disc, the disc should be removed before heat is applied.
+- Cut tube end square, making sure diameter is not undersize or out of round.
+Remove all burrs. - 2.
+Clean pipe or tubing end (at least to depth of socket) and inside of valve socket with steel wool, sand paper, sand cloth, etc. Clean with suitable solvent. - Apply solder flux or silver braze flux to inside of valve socket and outside of tubing end. - 4.
+Insert pipe or tubing into valve socket until it seats against the shoulder within the valve socket.
+Turn valve, pipe or tubing once or twice to evenly distribute the flux. - 5.
+Make certain valve is in open position before applying heat.
+If valve is provided with non-metallic disc, the disc should be removed before heat is applied.
 After removing the disc, the valve bonnet or bonnet ring should be replaced hand tight to prevent distortion to the threaded sections when heating the valve.
 The valve and pipe or tubing should be supported during the soldering or silver brazing process, and must not be strained while cooling. - 6.
 Apply flame evenly around pipe or tubing adjacent to valve end until solder or brazing alloy suitable for the service flows upon contact.
 Apply solder or brazing alloy to the joint between the pipe or tubing and the end of the valve socket.
 When soldering tubing to valves apply flame toward bottom of valve socket until all solder is absorbed.
 When silver brazing, wave flame over the valve hexes to draw the metal alloy into the socket leaving a solid fillet of brazing alloy at the joint.
-Control the direction of the flame away from the valve body to avoid excessive heating which causes distortion and improper functioning of the valve. - 7.
+Control direction of flame away from valve body to avoid excessive heating which causes distortion and improper functioning of the valve. - 7.
 Remove all excesses with cloth or brush.

-PROCEDURE FOR SOCKET OR BUTT WELDING (PIPE TO VALVES)
+PROCEDURE FOR SOCKET OR BUTT WELDING

+(PIPE TO VALVES)

-Socket Welding End
+Sockel Welding End

-Butt Welding End
+But!
+Welding End

 - 1. Machine pipe ends for butt welding joint.
-For socket welding, cut the pipe end square, making sure the diameter is not undersize or out of round.
-Remove all burrs. - 2.
-Clean pipe end, valve joint, and inside of valve socket with a degreasing agent to remove oil, grease or other foreign material. - 3.
+For socket welding cut pipe end square making sure diameter is not undersize or out of round.
+Remove all burrs. - Clean pipe end, valve joint, and inside of valve socket with a degreasing agent to remove oil, grease or other foreign material. - 5.
 For butt welding, space as shown.
 Align by means of fixtures, and tack weld in place.
 For socket welding insert pipe into valve socket and space as shown by backing off pipe after it hits against the shoulder within the valve socket or by using a removable spacing collar.
 This procedure is very important.
 Tack weld in place. - 4.
-Make certain valve is in partially open position before applying heat.
-Valve and Pipe should be supported during welding process and must not be strained while cooling. - 5.
+Make certain valve is in open position before applying heat.
+Valve and Pipe should be supported during welding process, and must not be strained while cooling. - 5.
 It is recommended that welding be performed in accordance with Section IX of ASME Boiler and Pressure Vessel Code in addition to all other applicable codes. - 6.
 Using the inert Gas-Arc or Metallic Arc method (for highest quality weld, inert Gas-Arc method is recommended), a butt or socket weld is normally completed in two or more passes.
 Make sure the first pass is clean and free from cracks before proceeding with the second pass.
 On butt welding the first pass should have complete joint penetration and be flush with the internal bore of the pipe.
 The second pass should blend smoothly with the base metal and be flush with the external diameter.
 Excessive Heat causes Distortion and Improper Functioning of the Valve. - 7.
-Discoloration may be removed by wire brushing
+Discoloration may be removed by wire brushing.

-METHODS OF OPERATION
+METHODS of OPERATION